 Catastrophic mistakes spring from character flaws and irresponsibility.
 It’s a disaster when you lie or cheat.
-But skill-development REQUIRES responsible mistake-making.
+But skill development REQUIRES responsible mistake-making.

 Falling while learning to walk is responsible, mistake-making.
 Without it, we’d still be crawling.
-But failing to follow-up on commitments is catastrophic, even in small ways.
+But failing to follow up on commitments is catastrophic, even in small ways.

 The first meeting you ran sucked.
-100 meetings later, if you learned from mistakes, your meetings improved.
+100 meetings later, if you learned from your mistakes, your meetings improved.
 (Sadly, many leaders are pathetic because they tolerate their own mediocrity.)

 Failure is most dangerous when it becomes reason to stay the same.

-Mark Twain wrote, “We should be careful to get out of an experience only the wisdom that is in it and stop there lest we be like the cat that sits down on a hot stove lid.
+Mark Twain wrote, “We should be careful to get out of an experience only the wisdom in it and stop there lest we be like the cat that sits down on a hot stove lid.
 She will never sit down on a hot stove lid again and that is well but also she will never sit down on a cold one anymore.”

 James March and Jerker Denrell called Twain’s insight the “Hot-Stove Effect.”

 The Hot-Stove Effect… “Causes problems in domains where practice makes a difference.”
-In other words, skill-development moves forward on responsible failure.
+In other words, skill development moves forward on responsible failure.
 (HBR)

 How to fail responsibly: